Anxiety Disorders And Sleep: How To Deal With Anxiety At Night

 Struggling to ease your nighttime anxiety?
 Therapy can help

-While the tips above can be helpful for coping with anxiety in the moment, the tips below may be useful for making permanent changes in your life to promote higher-quality sleep and fewer symptoms of anxiety.
-Consider the following general sleeping tips:
+While the tips above can be helpful for coping with anxiety in the moment, the tips below may be useful for practicing good sleep hygiene and promoting higher-quality sleep and fewer symptoms of anxiety.

 Create a set sleeping schedule